A Fantasy Author's Adventures in Fiction & Life

 Bsky Lists

 This looks like feeds, but has key differences.
-Its a better way to display posts of and stay in touch with people you know, as opposed to following feeds by topic.
+Its a better way to display posts of and stay in touch with people you know, as opposed to seeing the posts of everyone on Bsky using that feeds keywords/ emojis/ hashtags in the their post in a topic feed you follow.

 Differences With Lists:

--List feeds display only, but also all posts of people added to the list.
+-List feeds display ONLY and ALL posts of people added to the list.

 -You can add people to lists (go to that person’s profile and hit the 3 dots next to the ‘follow’ button for a menu to do this).

--The ‘about’ section of a list displays the profiles of every account that has been added to that list.
+-The ‘about’ section of a list displays the bio of every account that has been added to that list.

 My Lists